ChristopherJHart/ChristopherJHart.github.io/_posts/2022-03-20-TAC-Tales-How-IP-SLA-and-Static-Routes-Ruined-Christmas.md

 ## Log Analysis

-Since the issue was not presently happened, I collected logs from relevant devices for analysis.
+Since the issue was not presently happening, I collected logs from relevant devices for analysis.
 I found that just before the start of the outage, R2's track object 2 transitioned from Up to Down because R2's IP SLA 2's reachability to R3 went down.

 ```
 R2#show logging